 Lesson #1: Never assume you’re not at risk of losing your job.
 Even if your company is growing and promises to be loyal to you.
 Business is business and things change.
 If your company doesn’t provide you any outplacement services or career coaching, you may want to invest some severance money into career coaching so you can find your next opportunity quicker and learn how to negotiate a higher salary.
 Learning such skills will pay for any coaching expenses, and then some.

 Teresa* hired me for some career coaching services because she was very unhappy in her current job due to a lot of changes in that job.
 She wanted to start looking for a new job and also explore the possibility of working for herself.
 So I got to work on helping her meet these goals.

-After only three coaching sessions, Carolyn found out her current job was being eliminated.
+After only three coaching sessions, Teresa found out her current job was being eliminated.
 When she got the news, she felt a sense of relief that she already had (and had already paid for) a career coach and had already begun the steps to a successful job search, making the news less of a blow.

 She knows our first few sessions and our remaining sessions will put her in the best possible position to find her next opportunity more quickly.
 She also knows the coaching will help position her for promotion by this time next year.

 Lesson #2: It’s better to already have some career insurance in place if and when an issue arises, than to not have it and wish you did.
 Especially if you don’t receive a good severance package.

 I started working with Shane* at the beginning of the summer.
 He chose my basic package of just four sessions which we completed at the end of July.
 I recently received an update from him and he had this to say,